 The Lake District village of Coniston is one of the most popular centres for walking, with numerous well-trodden trails centring on the village and several handy shops catering to walkers.
 Probably the most popular walk, especially for families and beginners, is the ascent of the Old Man of Coniston, the peak that towers over the village and the expanse of Coniston Water.

 The Old Man of Coniston is not a mountain, even by British standards, and falls well short of achieving 'Munro' status (peaks over 3000 feet high).
 The top of the Old Man reaches 2,634 feet high, or roughly 803 metres, making it the 12th highest peak in England (though its near neighbour Swirl How is almost exactly the same height).

 The east and south slopes of the Old Man show evidence of centuries of slate mining activity, with abandoned mine workings and old mining gear scattered about.
 As of this writing, one last slate quarry is still active.

 There are several well-marked trails leading to the summit cairn, but the most popular by far is the Tourist Path that starts in Coniston village and climbs the east face of the fell.
 On the way, the trail passes through a fascinating landscape of old mine workings, and almost past the front door of the local youth hostel, set in a stunning valley setting amid relics of industrial heritage.
 There is a perfect stopping place at a small tarn known as Low Water before the final, fairly steep ascent.

-At the summit is a slate platform and a summit cairn, with wonderful views over the surrounding fells and east over Coniston Water.
+At the summit are a slate platform and a summit cairn, with wonderful views over the surrounding fells and east over Coniston Water.

 With two children in tow, including our 7-year-old daughter for whom the word 'exercise' is an ominous term, we decided to take the Tourist Route rather than attempt the more scenic and challenging alternative from Torver.
 If you prefer the Torver ascent you can drive to a parking lot at the end of the paving on Walna Scar Road, just south of Coniston village.